spryker/spryker-docs/_includes/pbc/all/install-features/202505.0/marketplace/install-the-marketplace-product-offer-promotions-and-discounts-feature.md

 {% info_block warningBox "Verification" %}

 1. [Create a discount](/docs/pbc/all/discount-management/{{site.version}}/base-shop/manage-in-the-back-office/create-discounts.html) and define its condition as a query string with a `product-offer` field.
-2. Add a product offer defined in the newly created discount to the cart.
+2. Add a product offer defined in the discount you've created to cart.
-3. Verify that the discount is applied to the cart.
+  Make sure that the discount has been applied to the cart.

 {% endinfo_block %}